-Glendale has a 100-year water supply for all existing and planned developments within the City's water service area and is capable of building the necessary distribution and treatment facilities to deliver high quality water to a growing community.
+Glendale has a 100-year water supply for all existing and planned developments within the city's water service area and is capable of building the necessary distribution and treatment facilities to deliver high quality water to a growing community.

-Glendale's Drinking Water Distribution System is comprised of a vast network of more than 25,000 valves, 62,000 service lines, 8,600 fire hydrants, traveling through over 1,100 miles of pipe, ranging in size from 4 inches to 60 inches.
-Water from Glendale's water treatment plants, wells and reservoirs serve the population with high quality drinking water for all its potable water uses.
+Glendale's Drinking Water Distribution System is comprised of a vast network of more than 25,000 valves, 67,000 service lines, 9,000 fire hydrants, traveling through more than 1,100 miles of pipe, ranging in sizes from 4 inches to 60 inches.
+Water from Glendale's water treatment plants, wells, and reservoirs serve the population with high quality drinking water for all its potable water uses.
+These assets, along with planned new wells over the next five years, will strengthen Glendale's ability to deliver water across all of its pressure zones.
 The city of Glendale is committed to the maintenance and rehabilitation of its aging drinking water infrastructure through system enhancements and improvements to ensure consistent and reliable delivery of water to its constituents.